18F/join.tts.gsa.gov/pages/positions/login-account-manager.md

 order to properly be able to evaluate your previous experience, we recommend being as detailed as possible in your resume and following our general guidance on creating federal style resume.

-To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
-Specialized experience is experience:
+To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service. **Specialized experience is experience:**

+- Experience selling software and services to large organizations
-- Managing $5MM+ accounts for large corporate or public sector clients
+  - Managing accounts for large corporate or public sector clients
   - Increasing sales revenue with proven measurable results
-- Selling a technical product
-- Negotiating and presenting to potential clients
-- Collaborating across cross-functional teams including design, engineering, support, product and strategy
-- Working with technology software: web applications, MFA, digital identities, APIs
   - Contributing to a client’s growth strategy
+- Previous experience selling software products
+  - E.g., software-as-a-service (SaaS) offerings, web applications, APIs, Multi-Factor Authentication (MFA), digital identity, or identity proofing
+- Experience negotiating and presenting to potential clients
+- Experience navigating complex bureaucratic organizations to discover key decision makers and stakeholders